hxixvxxk/CTF-Writeups/eduCTF 2026/README.md

 6. Prize

    Winners will be awarded ₱200,000 each.
-   Joke lang po, sa gobyerno niyo yan hingiin.
+   Joke lang po, sa ninakaw ng gobyerno niyo yan hingiin.

    Winners will be awarded with e-certificates signed by the Educational & Research Committee heads, COMSOC President, and PUP-STC BSIT Coordinator.